10 Must Have Carry On Essentials for Traveling

 I always ALWAYS pack snacks on flights.
 I normally just buy water when I get through security, but if you like carrying your own bottle, you can as long as it’s empty.
 Many airports now have water filling stations after security.

 No matter how long or what time my flight is I always pack a bag of snacks and gum.
 I try to pack protein snacks like granola bars and almonds or little packs of peanut butter, plus an apple or banana.
-I tend to buy food at airports too because I need 3 meals a day, not just snacks, but there have been many times where I’ve run through airports to make my connection and not had time to buy food.
-This way I’m covered and don’t find myself buying a $15 bag of M&Ms in flight because I’m staving.
+I tend to buy food at airports too, because I need 3 meals a day.
+Not just snacks, but there have been many times where I’ve run through airports to make my connection and not had time to buy food.
+This way I’m covered and don’t find myself buying a $15 bag of M&Ms in flight because I’m starving.

 5. Comfortable shoes and flip-flops (and socks!)

 I wear two kinds of shoes on flights: Either Tieks (flats) or flip flops.
 They are always the most comfortable things for me to travel in, because I hate shoes.
 I cannot stand wearing anything restrictive on an airplane, because most of the time I have to remove them at some point.
 If I wear the flats, I pack the flip flops or vice versa.
 Tip: pack a gallon size ziploc bag in case you switch shoes.
 There is nothing grosser than throwing your airport-bottomed shoes in your tote bag without being in something.

 And DON’T FORGET SOCKS!
 Sometimes airplanes are cold.
 Even if you’re going somewhere hot, bring socks for security and the airplane.
 I have TSA pre-check so I no longer have to remove my shoes, but when I did I would always put on socks.
 I’d literally rather stab my eyeballs out with a spoon than walk barefoot in the airport.